Asqatasun/Asqatasun/docs/userdoc-scenario-audit-advanced.md

 The variable must be at least `tanaguru`.
 You may add a `-my_title_for_this_state_of_the_page` to distinguish one `storeCurrentUrl` from another.

-* Upload the scenario to Tanaguru and launch it.
+* Upload the scenario to Asqatasun and launch it.
 You can now see a third "page" tested.

 ![](Images/screenshot_20150309_TANAGURU_SCENARIO_step_P_EXTENDED_List_of_URLs.png)